In nod to mission, new D.C. hospital takes name from Frederick Douglass’s estate

-Wayne Turnage, D.C. deputy mayor for health and human services, called the start of construction of Cedar Hill Regional Medical Center “a seminal watershed moment in health care for the residents of Wards 7 and 8.”
+Wayne Turnage, D.C. deputy mayor for health and human services, called the start of construction of Cedar Hill “a seminal watershed moment in health care for the residents of Wards 7 and 8.”

 “There can be no more appropriate name for this hospital than one that embraces not just the life of Frederick Douglass but the struggle poor Black people have had since we were dragged through the streets in chains,” he said in an interview Wednesday.